alokkumarr/my-big-project-/doc/development.md

         $ docker rm -f saw saw-dist

+# Running system tests using local deployment

+All system tests are run automatically as part of `mvn verify`.
+However, as each such invocation will involve building the entire package and starting a new container, it can take minutes to complete.
+To iterate faster on specific system tests against an existing local deployment, run the following command:

+        mvn -pl saw-dist test-compile failsafe:integration-test

+The above command will immediately start executing system tests against an existing local SAW deployment.
+Therefore it is possible to edit system tests, run them and get feedback in less than a minute.

-# Running SAW Web in development mode using local SAW deployment
+# Running SAW Web in development mode using local deployment

 When doing front-end development developers typically run the SAW Web application using NPM commands out of the `saw-web` source code